 Our research expertise and scientific resources can help you to test your plant-protection products for their effects on bee survival, development and behaviour – helping you to develop products that are safe for bees and other pollinators.
 We work closely with the National Bee Unit, giving us access to a huge range of resources to support your risk assessments, including more than 150 colonies of honey bees and a highly skilled beekeeping team.
+Read our latest case study on Radio Frequency IDentification tagging - field experiment on bees.

 The tests detailed below demonstrate some of our capabilities.
 We will work with you to select the appropriate tests to meet the specific needs of your project.
 We can perform all of the necessary residue analysis for these studies, from testing dosing solutions to analysing complex hive matrices.
 If you have a specific testing requirement or problem that needs addressing, we can adapt our methods or design bespoke tests to provide the data, analysis and reports you need.